 System Requirements

 Windows Users Mac OS Users

-• Windows 7, 8, 8.1, and 10 • Mac OSX 10.6 and newer
+• Windows 7, 8, 8.1, and 10 Mac OSX 10.6 and newer

 • 1GB of RAM • 1GB of RAM

 • 2 GHz processor • 2 GHz processor

 Soundcard & Speakers Soundcard & Speakers

-Browser Requirements •
+Browser Requirements

-Windows Users Mac Users
+Windows Users Recommended Mac Users

-Recommended Versions: Recommended Versions:
+Versions: Recommended

-• Chrome 93 and 94 • Safari 14 & 15
+Chrome 93 and 94 Versions:

-• Firefox 91 and 92 (Extended • Chrome 93 and 94
+Firefox 91 and 92 (Extended • Safari 14 & 15

-Releases are not supported)
+Releases are not supported) • Chrome 93 and 94

 Supported Versions: Supported Versions:

-Edge 92 and 93 (Windows only- please make sure your operating system is also currentas noted in the computer specifications lesson; you may need to download the Windows 10 Anniversary Update to submit
+Edge 92 and 93 (Windows only-

-please make sure your operating system is also currentas • Firefox 91 and 92
+please make sure your operating system is also currentas Firefox 91 and 92 (ExtendedReleases

+noted in the computer specifications lesson; you may need to are not supported)

-to download the Windows 10 Anniversary Update to submit (ExtendedReleases are
+download the Windows 10 Anniversary Update to submit

-Canvas assignments) not supported)
+Canvas assignments)

-ΨΥΥΥΥ 1' 1 1 1 1 1 4' 4 41 4 4 4'

 We highly recommend updating to the most currentversion

 of your preferred browser.
-Your browser willnotify you if there is a new version available.
+Your browser willnotify you if

 there is a new version available.

-Required Components
+Degrined Components

-• JavaScript must be enabled to run Canvas.

-• Java: The Java plug-in is required for screen sharing in Confe erences.
-Please note that some browsers do not

-support Java.
-Otherwise, there are no other browser plug-ins u used by Canvas.

-Other components include:

-Windows Media Player

-QuickTime Player

-Software Requirements

-Windows Users Mac Users

-Windows Users Recommended Versions: Recommended Versions:

-Windows Users Recommended Versions: • Microsoft Office 2019 Recommended Versions: Microsoft Office 2019

-Windows Users Recommended Versions: • Microsoft Office 2019 • Office 365 Recommended Versions: Microsoft Office 2019 Office 365

-Windows Users Recommended Versions: • Microsoft Office 2019 Recommended Versions: Microsoft Office 2019

-Windows Users Recommended Versions: • Microsoft Office 2019 • Office 365 Recommended Versions: Microsoft Office 2019 Office 365

-Windows Users Recommended Versions: Microsoft Office 2019 Office 365 Adobe Reader There are free student versions of the Microsoft Office Suite Recommended Versions: Microsoft Office 2019 Office 365

-Recommended Versions: Microsoft Office 2019 Office 365 Adobe Reader Recommended Versions: Microsoft Office 2019 Office 365